-Next, press Enter to repeat the Circle, Radius command.
-Place the mouse aperture on the center of the horizontal line and a Midpoint Osnap symbol (triangle) will appear in the middle of the line.
+Next, Enter to repeat the Circle command.
+Place the mouse aperture midway up the vertical line as shown in Figure 6.14 and a Midpoint Osnap symbol (triangle) will appear in the middle of the line.
 Select the center point of the circle by selecting with the left mouse button.
 Then type "10" when the command line prompts you to "specify radius of circle".
-Repeat the Center, Radius command by pressing Enter, and place the 6 radius circle inside the 10-diameter circle having them sharing the same center points.
+Repeat the Circle command by pressing Enter, and place the 6 radius circle inside the 10-diameter circle having them sharing the same center points.
 Two concentric circles are shown in Figure 6.14.

-Again, push Enter to repeat the Center, Radius command.
-Place the mouse aperture midway up the black vertical line and a Midpoint Osnap symbol (triangle) will appear in the middle of the line.
+Again, Enter to repeat the Circle command.
+Place the mouse aperture midway up the vertical line as shown in Figure 6.15 and a Midpoint Osnap symbol (triangle) will appear in the middle of the line.
 Select the center point of the circle by selecting with the left mouse button.
 Then type "6" when the command line prompts you to "specify radius of circle".
 The radius 6 circle will appear on the midpoint of the line as shown in Figure 6.15.
-Now to get the circle into the correct position, you need to move the entity to the right half the distance of the square Polygon, or a distance of 10.
+Now to get the circle into the correct position, you need to move the entity to the right half the distance of the square Polygon or a distance of 10.

-To move the circle, you select the Move tool on the Modify panel.
-Once you choose the Move command, the prompt will be to "Select Objects".
+To move the circle, you select the Move tool on the Modify toolbar.
+Once you choose the Move command, the prompt will be "Select Objects".
 Pick the circle and the command line will respond with "1 found", so just press Enter to go the second part of the command.
 Next, you need to "specify base point or displacement" on the graphical display.
 Pick your base point anywhere on the display.
 Type Enter to proceed to the "second point of displacement" as input @10,0 which will move the entity a distance of 10 in the Xaxis, 0 in the Y-axis and when leaving the Z coordinate off, the default is 0 in the Z-axis.